Sounders trading cards now available (May 2023)

 Annie Douglas is a Research Biologist with Cascadia Research, joining in 1997.
 She has been an active member of Cascadia’s board since 2004 and is currently acting as president.
 She has assisted on numerous projects in the temperate and tropical eastern Pacific to identify and track individual whales and dolphins using photo-identification.
 Annie has led Road Scholar groups to study humpback whales and various dolphin species during the winter months in Costa Rica, and very much enjoys opportunities to travel and learn with interns and volunteers in the field.
 When not traveling Annie manages Cascadia’s historical catalogs of blue whales and Central America false killer whales.
 She has been lead author on peer-reviewed publications on ship strikes of large whales in Washington waters, as well as seasonal abundance and distribution of cetaceans along southern California.
 She obtained her BSc from Evergreen State College in 1998.
 Annie can be reached at firstname.lastname@example.org.

 Robin Baird is a Research Biologist with Cascadia Research, joining in 2003.
 He first began working with whales and dolphins in 1985, and for many years his research focused on marine mammals in British Columbia.
 His current research focuses on Hawaiian odontocete population structure, abundance, ecology and anthropogenic impacts, including studies of false killer whales, pantropical spotted dolphins, dwarf sperm whales, and others.
-He is also a member of the Committee of Scientific Advisors on Marine Mammals of the U.S. Marine Mammal Commission, an Editor of Endangered Species Research, an Affiliate Faculty at Hawai’i Pacific University, and an Affiliate Faculty at the Hawai‘i Institute of Marine Biology.
+He served as a member of the Committee of Scientific Advisors on Marine Mammals of the U.S. Marine Mammal Commission from 2011-2022, is currently an Editor of Endangered Species Research, an Affiliate Faculty at Hawai’i Pacific University, an Affiliate Faculty at the Hawai‘i Institute of Marine Biology, and a Courtesy (light) Faculty with the Department of Fisheries, Wildlife, & Conservation Sciences at Oregon State University.
 He has authored or co-authored more than 130 peer-reviewed publications and two books – Killer Whales of the World (2002, Voyageur Press) and The Lives of Hawai‘i’s Dolphins and Whales (2016, University of Hawai‘i Press), as well as several book chapters.
 He obtained his Ph.D. in Biology from Simon Fraser University in 1994, and was a Post Doctoral Fellow at Dalhousie University in Halifax, Canada.
 For more information on his research see his web page.

 Kiirsten Flynn has stayed connected with Cascadia since her internship in 1991 and a brief stint in 1992 as a research assistant.
 Kiirsten’s interests have always been the marine environment, marine mammals in particular and education.
 She worked professionally in the boat based education field for 10 years as an educator, deck officer and as a USCG certified Captain.
 In 2004 she received her Masters with a focus on aquatic invasive species vector management.
 She came back to Cascadia from 2004-2007 assisting with the SPLASH project and out in the field.
 She and John Calambokidis partnered as adjunct faculty with The Evergreen State College teaching a course on marine mammals in 2008 and 2010.
 Kiirsten returned to Cascadia in 2012 full-time after teaching environmental science at the middle school level.
 She is currently one of Cascadia’s boat drivers in the field, a NOAA certified Level 4 Entangled Large Whale Responder, assists with the data management for West Coast projects, is Cascadia’s intern coordinator, and enjoys giving presentations to all levels of classes and the public.
 Her current main interests include ship strike mitigation, large whale entanglement response and diversity and inclusion issues in the marine mammal field.
 Kiirsten can be reached at email@example.com.